j450h1/udacity-data-scientist-nanodegree-project-1-write-a-data-science-blog-post/README.md

 What is Elon Musk's son's name - if its not just a publicity stunt?
 If he chooses a name that can be pronounced?
 What would be his choices

 The last dance is a documentary.
 I heard recently that over a 1000 kid.
 Did we see an uptake in boy's named Michael?
+X, how about A or E?

 1. What are the most popular names?
 Growth rate?